 Assessment Percentage

-Lecture Quizzes 30%
+Module Quizzes 30%

 Yellowdig Conversations 25%

 Assignments 25%

 Project 1 10%

 Project 2 10%

-Lecture Quizzes
+Module Quizzes

-Most modules will ask you to complete a lecture quiz.
-The quizzes are integrated into the lecture videos.
-Therefore, as you watch the lecture, you will need to answer questions.
-To do well on the quizzes, you should complete the assigned readings prior to watching the lecture and pay careful attention to the material presented in the lecture.
+Most modules will ask you to complete a quiz.
+To do well on the quizzes, you should complete the assigned readings and watch the lecture videos prior to taking the quiz.
 You are not allowed to submit your quiz after the deadline.
 Your lowest quiz score will be dropped.